react-epfl/padoc-lib/README.md

 * No message reliability support
 * No congestion control support

-The major limitation comes from the fact that there no transport layer is still implemented.
+The major limitation comes from the fact that there is no transport layer still implemented.

 ## Features

-* Direct communication between IOS devices
+* Direct communication between iOS devices
 * Background mode support
-* Multihop supporting for message routing throughout the network
+* Multihop support for message routing throughout the network
-* Support of 3 routing strategies: broadcast (Flooding and CBS) and multicast (6Shots)
+* Support of three routing strategies: broadcast (Flooding and CBS) and multicast (6Shots)
 * Diagnostics tools suite